woejefe/WindowsOSCAudio/README.md

 Default listening port of 9001.

-When you start the program it pulls up GUI to define listening port if youd like to change it.
+When you start the program it pulls up a GUI to define listening port, toggle on startup, show logging console, and gives examples.
 Windows Firewall will prompt you once you start service.

 Toggle to start on boot, use tray icon to access GUI.
 Its a Standalone program so if you want to persistently use you will need to place program in something like "Program Files"